January 3rd – Here We Go

 We continued to Fort DeSoto Park, a place known for its diverse habitats and high number of species.
 We made sure to check the north beach and lagoon, Gulf Pier, and east beach turnaround for shorebirds, gulls, and terns.
 During spring and fall migration, the Mulberry tree near the ranger’s house and the woods at the north and east beaches are prime spots.
 Don’t forget to grab a map at the Park Headquarters.
 We were thrilled to see 43 species, including Red-breasted Mergansers and a flock of Nanday Parakeets.
 Other great birds included American White Pelicans, American Oystercatcher, Belted Kingfisher, Black Skimmer, and a hundred Dunlin.
 Of course, all the usual herons and gulls were also there.

-Our final stop was Lake Maggiore Park in search of a Common Goldeneye that had been reported on December 13th, as well as some continuing Canvasbacks.
+Our final stop was Lake Maggiore Park in search of a Common Goldeneye that was reported on December 13th, as well as some continuing Canvasbacks.
 While we didn’t find them, we did spot a Caspian Tern to add to our day list.

 Caspian Tern

-It was a great first day of birding!
-We’re already 10% of the way to our goal of 500 US birds.
+It was a great first day of birding, and a surprisingly strong start to the year.
+With 53 species already on the list, we’re officially 10% of the way toward our goal of finding 500 birds in the lower 48.

 Total Species: 53 Year Birds: 53 Life Birds: 0